Ukraine official says assault halts evacuations for 2nd time

 “Ukrainians in all of our cities that the enemy has entered — go on the offensive!’’
 Zelenskyy said.
 “You should take to the streets!
 You should fight! … It is necessary to go out and drive this evil out of our cities, from our land.”

-After the cease-fire in Mariupol failed to hold, Russian forces intensified their shelling of the city and dropped massive bombs on residential areas of Chernihiv, a city north of Kyiv, Ukrainian officials said.
+After the cease-fire in Mariupol failed to hold Saturday, Russian forces intensified their shelling of the city and dropped massive bombs on residential areas of Chernihiv, a city north of Kyiv, Ukrainian officials said.

 In Mariupol, bereft mothers mourned slain children, wounded soldiers were fitted with tourniquets and doctors worked by the light of their cellphones as bleakness and desperation pervaded.